isakara5967/uem-zemberek/README.md

 Example usages can be found in [examples.py](zemberek/examples.py)

 ## Notes
-There are some minor changes in codes where original contains some Java specific functionality and data structures.
-We used Python equivalents as much as we could but sometimes we needed to change them.
-And it affects the performance and accuracy a bit.

-In [MultiLevelMphf](zemberek/core/hash/multi_level_mphf.py) class, in the original Java implementation, there are some integer multiplication operations which I tried to reimplement using vanilla Python 'int', but the results were not the same.
-Then I tried it with numpy.int32 and numpy.float32, since default java int and float types are 4 byte.
-The results were the same with Java, however, oftenly these operations produced RuntimeWarning as the multiplication caused overflow.
-In Java there were no overflow warnings whatsoever.
-I could not find a reasonable explanation to this situation, nor I could find a better way to implement it.
-So I suppressed overflow warnings for MultiLevelMphf.
-Therefore, please be aware that, this is not a healthy behaviour, and you should be careful using this code.
+This project is a Python port of the original Java implementation, and some adjustments were necessary due to differences between the two languages.
+While we aimed to use Python equivalents for Java-specific features and data structures wherever possible, a few changes were required that may slightly affect the overall performance and accuracy.

+In particular, within the MultiLevelMphf class, the original Java code includes several integer multiplication operations.
+Initially, we reimplemented these using Python’s built-in int type, but the results did not match the original behavior.
+To more closely replicate Java’s default 4-byte int and float behavior, we switched to using numpy.int32 and numpy.float32.
+This yielded results consistent with the Java version, but introduced a new issue: frequent RuntimeWarnings due to overflow in multiplication operations.

+Java silently handles overflows without warning, while NumPy alerts the user—this discrepancy is likely due to differences in how the two environments manage numeric overflows.
+Despite efforts, we couldn’t find a more accurate or safer alternative, so overflow warnings have been suppressed specifically for MultiLevelMphf.

+Please note: While this approach reproduces the original behavior, suppressing warnings is not ideal.
+Use this part of the code with caution, and be aware that it may not handle all edge cases reliably.